-In order to conclude that the internal replacement resulted in a substantially changed policy, consideration would likely be made as to whether the nature of the investment return rights had been changed as a result of the addition of the living benefit (paragraph 15.b).
+In order to conclude that the internal replacement resulted in a substantially changed policy, a determination would likely be made as to whether the nature of the investment return rights had been changed as a result of the addition of the living benefit (paragraph 15.b), assuming the other conditions of paragraph 15 are satisfied.
 For a typical GMAB or GMWB that has been added to a variable annuity without such benefit previously, the conclusion that a substantial change has occurred would likely be supported.
-The examples in paragraphs B.39 to B.41 support this conclusion.
+Paragraph A30, TPA 6300.34 and the examples in paragraphs B.39 to B.41 support this conclusion.